Skip to main content

 Norovirus

 Yes – exclude children and staff for at least 48 hours after their last episode of vomiting and/or diarrhea.
+During the outbreak of confirmed or suspected norovirus, exclusion may be increased to 72 hours after the last episode of vomiting and /or diarrhea.

 Ringworm